 The Compensation Committee has reviewed and discussed the Company's Compensation Discussion and Analysis contained in this proxy statement, or the CD&A, with management.
-Based on this review and discussion, the Compensation Committee recommended to the Board that the CD&A be included in this proxy statement.
+Based on this review and discussion, the Compensation Committee recommended to the Board that the CD&A be included in this proxy statement and incorporated by reference into the Company's Annual Report on Form 10-K for fiscal year ended December 31, 2014.